commodity-js/commodity/packages/docs/docs/guides/design-philosophy.md

 }
 ```

+The `assemble()` call buils the above $ object, each product now ready to be injected and built right away if eager, or on-demand if lazy.
 This functional approach avoids the complexity of traditional DI containers while providing the same power in a more elegant and understandable way.